18F/18f.gsa.gov/_posts/2017-06-22-why-discovery-research-matters-for-modular-procurement.md

 #### Assumption: Christmas tree and outfitter/guide ePermitting are solving different problems.
 Therefore, we should think of them as two separate projects with two separate visions.

 **Finding**: Challenged.
-The speed, complexity, inconsistency, and legacy systems of the “back office” processes involved in both the Christmas tree and outfitters/guides frustrate customers.
+The speed, complexity, inconsistency, and legacy systems of the “back office” processes involved in permitting for both the Christmas tree and outfitters/guides frustrate customers.
 While frustration surfaced quickly in our Christmas tree workshop, similar frustration with the outfitters and guides only surfaced after longer communication.

 #### Assumption: Outfitter/guide permittees don’t feel like they receive good or consistent customer service from the Forest Service.